Sen. Duckworth to block more than 1,000 military promotions unless Pentagon vows not to retaliate against Vindman

 Duckworth is the latest senator to seek to hold the president accountable by blocking promotions or the consideration of Trump nominees.

-In June, Sen. Charles E. Grassley (R-Iowa), a longtime advocate for federal watchdogs, announced that he will block two of Trump’s nominees until the White House provides an explanation for the recent firings of intelligence community inspector general Michael Atkinson and State Department inspector general Steve Linick.
+In June, Sen. Charles E. Grassley (R-Iowa), a longtime advocate for federal watchdogs, announced that he would block two of Trump’s nominees until the White House provided an explanation for the recent firings of intelligence community inspector general Michael Atkinson and State Department inspector general Steve Linick.

+Grassley dropped his hold on the two nominees after receiving additional letters from the administration explaining the firing of Atkinson and Linick.

 Shane Harris and Toluse Olorunnipa contributed to this report.